Skip to main content

 Associate public IP

-2. In the Instance menu, select [More] icon > Associate public IP.
+2. In the Instance menu, click the [More options] icon of the desired instance and select Associate public IP.

 Disassociate public IP

-2. In the Instance menu, select [More] icon > Disassociate public IP.
+2. In the Instance menu, click the [More options] icon of the desired instance and select Disassociate public IP.

 caution